-Schiaparelli made headlines recently after the Chambre de commerce et d'industrie de Paris in partnership with the Fédération française de la couture, du prêt-à-porter des couturiers et des créateurs de mode (hereinafter "Fédération française de la couture") announced that it has added the Paris-based design house to the elite ranks of Paris haute couture houses.
-The implications of this, which are known to some but largely unknown to others, is that Schiaparelli – the historic brand founded by the Elsa Schiaparelli, the great rival of Coco Chanel in the 1930s – is legally able to label itself a haute couture house.
+Schiaparelli made headlines in early 2017 when the Chambre de commerce et d'industrie de Paris in partnership with the Fédération française de la couture, du prêt-à-porter des couturiers et des créateurs de mode (hereinafter "Fédération française de la couture") announced that it added the Paris-based design house to the elite ranks of Paris haute couture houses.
+One of the most immediate implications of this, which are known to some but largely unknown to others, is that Schiaparelli – the historic brand founded by the Elsa Schiaparelli, the great rival of Coco Chanel in the 1930s – is legally able to label itself a haute couture house ... again.

 Fashion brands that have not been appointed by the Fédération française de la couture, the French body that regulates and oversees the industry of couture, are not legally permitted to refer to themselves as such.
 Despite this firm legal rule, and in light of mixed applications of the word “haute couture” (which is commonly shortened to just “couture”), it is still very vague to most parties what the tenets of the Fédération française de la couture are exactly and what a house must be able to show in order to be considered for such an elite title.